The following programs may be scheduled for groups of 10 or more with three weeks notice. Pre-payment is required.

 Kentucky Made Decorative Arts Tour

-Led by the curator of the exhibit, Kentucky Made: Decorative Arts in the Liberty Hall Collection, this tour highlights some of the finest Kentucky-made pieces from the collection.
-The tour explores the social and cultural landscape of 19th century Kentucky through the work of silversmiths, weavers, furniture makers, and painters.
+Kentucky Made: Decorative Arts in the Liberty Hall Collection highlights some of the finest Kentucky-made pieces from the collection.
+Led by the curator of the exhibit, this tour explores the social and cultural landscape of 19th century Kentucky through the work of silversmiths, weavers, furniture makers, and painters. $10 per person.